suss-vli/student-guide/guide/faq.md

 ## 3. I submitted wrongly.
 What should I do?

 If you made a mistake for your submission, just resubmit and ignore the last submission.
-We only keep the latest submission.
+We will only keep the latest submission.

 ---